 Sixty-three days.
 Nine short weeks.
 Thats the gestation period for dogs, the time span between getting pregnant and whelping the litter.
 To a breeder, and to the families waiting for their puppy to be born, those nine weeks seem to drag by, as slowly as molasses.
 But all too soon, the mother-to-be starts showing those unmistakable signs.
 And one by one, those lovely Sweetbay puppies arrive in the world.

 Thirty years ago, when Ellis and Judi built their house, they designed a room specifically for birthing puppies.
 A large wooden whelping box takes up most of the floor space.
 A raised captains bed (for human sleeping) is high off the ground, so the pregnant or newly-delivered bitch cant take up residence, too.
 Big closets hold whelping supplies, and a television and microwave add to the humans comfort.
 Once the mom understands that she wont be allowed to whelp in her chosen dirt cave outside, she welcomes the whelping box.
-From several days before she whelps to at least two weeks after, Judi or Ellis are in residence, in the whelping room, full-time, day and night.
-Sweetbay moms are excellent whelpers and puppy raisers, and the continuous low-key supervision by Judi and Ellis confirms that everything is going well.
+Starting a day or two before she whelps to at least two weeks after, Judi or Ellis are in residence in the whelping room, full-time, day and night.
+Sweetbay moms are excellent whelpers and puppy raisers, and the continuous low-key observation by Judi and Ellis just confirms that everything is going well.

 Giving birth is joyous and private.
 Its also considerably gentler than human birthing.
 Sometimes, a puppy will slide forth into the world with very little outward clue from the mom.
 Observant breeders develop a sixth sense about whelping.
 They know when all is well, and when intervention is needed.
 Fortunately, bitches with a good genetic reproductive background rarely need help.
 And how do the Adlers know when all the pups have been delivered?
 The whelping mom tells them.
 A bitch who has more pups yet to come will remain awake and alert.
 She knows her business is unfinished.